Hear Christina’s Motivational Premed Story

 - Working in her position to save up and go on a vacation

-Don’t let yourself be your biggest failure.
-If this is what you want to do then do it.
-Show you’re passionate about it.
+Don’t let yourself be your biggest barrier.
+If this is what you want to do, then do it.
+Show that you are passionate about it.
 Fight and do everything you can to get to it.
 Don’t give up.

-If you’re looking for shadowing experience, then you know how hard it is.
+If you’re looking for shadowing experience, then you know how hard it can be to find.
 Did you know that you can get your shadowing done, and travel the world and explore new places and cultures too?
 Check out Gap Medics’ Pre-medice Internship Program to get a unique insight into the rewards and demands of a medical career.

 With amazing locations in East Africa, Poland, the Dominican Republic and more, you’ll be sure to have a great time all while strengthening your application to medical school

 Are you a nontraditional student?
 Go check out oldpremeds.org.

 Free MCAT Gift: Free 30+ page guide with tips to help you maximize your MCAT score and which includes discount codes for MCAT prep as well.

 Hang out with us over at medicalschoolhq.net/group.
 Click join and we’ll add you up to our private Facebook group.
 Share your successes and miseries with the rest of us.